mindreadio/qsafecrypto/README.md

 QSafeCrypto is a Python package that provides encryption and decryption functions using AES-GCM-256, a quantum-safe encryption algorithm.

+### Why QSafeCrypto?

+Cryptography is easy to implement but challenging to implement properly.
+There are only a few correct ways to do it, but many ways to make mistakes.
+Additionally, the threat of quantum computers is becoming increasingly evident.
+Quantum computers have the potential to decipher most existing encryptions through sheer computing power.
+In this new brave world, we must be prepared.
+It's time to adopt quantum-safe encryption everywhere, from databases to user confidential information.
+Everything needs to be encrypted.

+Brilliant minds in the world have developed algorithms that are deemed safe against quantum computers for the foreseeable future.
+AES-GCM-256 is one such algorithm.

+This is why QSafeCrypto embarks on its journey.
+Although we started with only one algorithm, our goal is to expand our algorithm list.

+### Why I built QSafeCrypto or reinvented the wheel?

+A few years ago, when I started coding for my startup, Mindread.io, I quickly realized the necessity of using an encryption algorithm to secure customer data.
+However, I found it very challenging to use existing solutions.
+Extensive theoretical knowledge was required, and another popular solution, Pycryptodome, also had its complications.

+During my research, I discovered the Google TINK cryptography library, which was incredibly helpful.
+However, it still involved substantial theoretical understanding and installation hurdles.
+Additionally, there was a potential vendor lock-in risk.
+Most of the time, developers had to be knowledgeable about what they were doing.

+Finally, I made the difficult decision to build QSafeCrypto from scratch.
+Since then, the library has been used in production and has successfully encrypted millions of bytes of data with lower latency and improved ease of use.
+Now, as a time-tested program, I wanted to make it open source.

+### What is the idea and requirement?

+The idea is quite simple, but I have four specific requirements:

+1. The library must include two functions: one for encryption and another for decryption.
+2. A key will be necessary, stored either in the environment variable or in the Key Management System (KMS), which will be used for encryption and decryption.
+3. The library must be performant and quantum-safe.
+4. It should be designed in a way that even developers cannot easily make errors.
+Additionally, it should have an aesthetically pleasing appearance.

+### How I distilled all the complexities, theories, and parameters into two simple functions?

+I drew inspiration from Google Tink and followed best practices while adhering to my four golden requirements.
+I did not deviate from them.

+For example, in AES-GCM-256, each operation requires a unique "nonce" key that must be remembered and provided for decryption.
+To simplify this process, I merged it with the encrypted key and later extracted the relevant portion when needed.

+Secondly, there must be associated data or tags for verification.
+By merging this data, we can easily verify if the data is from the original source or not.

+Lastly, base64 encoded data can be visually unappealing, often including trailing equal signs.
+To address this, I made the key base58 encoded, resembling a Bitcoin wallet address.
+This visual enhancement is pleasing to the eye.

 ## Documentation

 Find more in the - [Documentations](https://github.com/mindreadio/qsafecrypto/blob/main/documentations) 🧮